facebook/react-native-website/docs/testing.md

 When writing larger software systems, individual pieces of it need to interact with each other.
 As explained, in unit testing, when your unit depends on another one, you’ll sometimes end up mocking the dependency, replacing it with a fake one.

-In integration testing, real individual units are combined (just like in your app) and tested together to ensure that their cooperation works as expected.
+In integration testing, real individual units are combined (same as in your app) and tested together to ensure that their cooperation works as expected.
 This is not to say that mocking does not happen here: you’ll still need mocks (for example to mock communication with the weather service covered in the mocking paragraph), but much less than in unit testing.

 > Please note that the terminology around what integration testing means is not always consistent.
 Also, the line between what is a unit test and what is an integration test may not always be clear.
 As a rule of thumb for this document, when your test
 >